Bubobubobubobubo/sardine/docs/documentation/demos/solstice.md

 # Solstice

 2 performances were made with Sardine during the TidalCycles Annual Solstice Stream.
-One by bubobubobubobubo and one by Ralt144MI
+The former by Bubobubo, the latter by Ralt144MI.

-# BUBO
+# Bubo

 ## Description